-Below are a list of industry experts who will be speaking on our courses over the five month programme.
+Below are a list of industry experts who will be speaking on our courses.
 Please keep an eye on this page as we announce new speakers.

 Kolton Lee is an award-winning filmmaker, novelist and academic.
 He has made two independent features, Cherps and Freestyle, a comedy and urban romance, respectively.
 Kolton has also published novel The Last Card, a crime thriller set in the twin worlds of boxing and gambling, and taught Screenwriting and Directing at a number of different institutions.
 Until recently, he was the Programme Leader for the BA Screenwriting degree at Central Film School.